rouzwelt/_rainlang/docs/classes/parser.md

 // to get StateConfig only
 let stateConfig = Parser.getStateConfig(textScript, customOpMeta, customMultiOutputPlaceholderChar);

-// to build StateConfig (bytes) from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree let stateConfig = Parser.buildBytes(argument)
+// to build StateConfig (compile) from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree let stateConfig = Parser.compile(argument)

 ```